Jamie Carragher accuses Nottingham Forest of lacking ‘class’ over PGMOL outburst

 “I get it, the frustration – the officials had an awful day, terrible – but you can’t get involved in that, that’s nonsense.”

-Fellow pundit Gary Neville added: “It’s horrendous, the statement by that football club, and it lets the proud history of that club down.
+Fellow pundit Gary Neville said: “It’s horrendous, the statement by that football club, and it lets the proud history of that club down.

 “The inferred cheating, as suggested by a Luton fan being a VAR official, is absolutely ridiculous.”

-Forest have enlisted the services of former referee Mark Clattenburg as a consultant analyst to fight their corner after believing they have been on the wrong end of a series of contentious decisions.
+Forest in February enlisted the services of former referee Mark Clattenburg as a consultant analyst to fight their corner after believing they have been on the wrong end of a series of contentious decisions.

+Neville reckons Clattenburg, in the wake of the club’s statement, must leave his role or risk losing “all credibility” within the game.

+“Mark Clattenburg must resign from his job at Nottingham Forest,” the former Manchester United defender said.

+Asked why, he continued: “Because if he sees those words go out, which question the integrity and essentially call a VAR official a cheat because he supports a certain club, then he’s supporting what’s being said and he would basically lose all credibility, I think, with referees in the game.

+“He should stand down tonight and distance himself from that statement, in my opinion.”

-Their post read: “Three extremely poor decisions – three penalties not given – which we simply cannot accept.
+Forest’s post on X read: “Three extremely poor decisions – three penalties not given – which we simply cannot accept.

 “We warned the PGMOL that the VAR is a Luton fan before the game, but they didn’t change him.
 Our patience has been tested multiple times.